 The proposal is for the County Council to assist district and borough councils to get the most effective use of their DFG allocations, through centralising and recycling existing equipment (e.g., stairlifts) that are key to supporting people's care needs.
-This would include:

-- In partnership and agreement with the District and Borough Councils to utilise the DFG element of the Better Care Fund (BCF) to ensure an equitable and value for money service across the county for residents, for example to cover administration, Occupational Therapy and social work costs; - Ensuring economies of scale are utilised through county-wide procurement of community equipment; - Utilising some DFG funding for community equipment provision via Hampshire Equipment Services, recycling equipment instead of gifting it new.
+This would include: Please explain the new/changed service/policy/project In partnership and agreement with the District and Borough Councils to utilise the DFG element of the Better Care Fund (BCF) to ensure an equitable and value for money service across the county for residents, for example to cover administration, Occupational Therapy and social work costs; Ensuring economies of scale are utilised through county-wide procurement of community equipment; Utilising some DFG funding for community equipment provision via Hampshire Equipment Services, recycling equipment instead of gifting it new.